sheena-magpantay/traffic-sign-classifier/docs/model_card.md

 - Designed to classify road and traffic signs from image inputs.

-- Built using PyTorch with preprocessing powered by OpenCV.
+- Built with image preprocessing powered by OpenCV.

 - Developed as an academic project.